Kerciu/Kerciu/README.md

 Passionate Computer Science student at **Warsaw University of Technology** 🎓, driven by a love for technology and continuous learning.
 My journey in tech involves exploring diverse programming languages, delving into software engineering advancements, and tackling complex problem-solving challenges. 💡

-I believe in lifelong learning and embrace opportunities both through formal education and self-driven projects.
-In addition to my technical pursuits, I am fluent in English, have intermediate proficiency in Japanese, am conversant in German, and have recently started studying French.
-Outside of tech, I maintain a balanced lifestyle with a focus on physical fitness, hitting the gym regularly. 🏋️‍♂️

 ## My Favorite Tools and Technologies ⚙️

 ### Languages 🌐